 - Some playful time can be tiring for your baby, so just make sure to be aware of the signs that may indicate tiredness or exhaustion.

-You don’t have to be the perfect parent in order to have a secure attachment with your baby:
+You don’t have to be the perfect parent in order to have positive types of attachment with your baby:

 - Even though understanding and attending your baby’s cues is important, you don’t have to know what your baby wants all of the time.
 The quality and responsiveness of the interaction with your baby will sometimes be more important than actually being able to know for sure what all of your baby’s signals mean.